jrytved/mlmol_files/README.md

 # mlmol_files
-My assignments and final project from the cours Machine Learning and Molecules (MLmol) at the University of Copenhagen.
+Assignments and final project from the course Machine Learning and Molecules (MLmol) at the University of Copenhagen.